 - £3,000+ for a customised / bespoke theme plus e-commerce functionality

 These are only very basic guide prices as there will most likely be other influencing factors that can affect the price such as extra bespoke functionality and customisation.
 Design and whether graphics, including logos, are supplied, sourced or created.
 The number of products and their variations that we have to add.
 Social media integration, photography, copy writing and so on.

 Web hosting is a service that allows organisations and individuals to post a website or web page on to the Internet.
-A web host, or web hosting service provider, is a business that provides the technologies and services needed for the website or webpage to be viewed in the Internet.
+A web host, or web hosting service provider, is a business that provides the technologies and services needed for the website or webpage to be viewed on the Internet.
 Websites are hosted, or stored, on special computers called servers.

 The UK legal requirements for a website and email are similar to that of the legal requirements for paper based communications such as letterheads.
 Further information can be found on our legal requirements page.